livekit/psrpc/README.md

 ### AffinityFunc

 The server can implement an affinity function for the client to decide which instance should take a SingleRequest.
-A higher affinity score is better, and a score of 0 means the server is not available.
+A higher affinity score is better, a score of 0 means the server is not available, and a score < 0 means the server will not respond to the request.

 For example, the following could be used to return an affinity based on cpu load:
 ```protobuf